Siobhán O'Hanlon

-Siobhán O'Hanlon (1963 – 11 April 2006) was an IRA volunteer and Sinn Féin activist.
+Siobhán O'Hanlon (1963 – 11 April 2006) was an Provisional IRA volunteer and Sinn Féin activist.

 Family

 O'Hanlon was born in North Belfast in 1963, one of six children of a republican family.
 Her father, Sam, had been interned, and her maternal uncle was IRA Army Council member Joe Cahill, who died in July 2004.
-O'Hanlon married Patrick Sheehan with whom she had a son, Cormac.
+O'Hanlon married Pat Sheehan with whom she had a son, Cormac.
 One of her sisters, Eilis, is a newspaper columnist critical of physical force Irish republicanism; the two apparently remained estranged at the time of Siobhán's death.

 IRA activity

 In 1983 O'Hanlon was jailed after being found in a bomb-making factory.
 She served four years of a seven-year sentence for explosives offences.
 She was again arrested in Los Angeles County in 1989, briefly jailed then deported after admitting she concealed her conviction on US immigration forms.

 Some British newspapers claim she was involved in an attempted Provisional Irish Republican Army bombing in Gibraltar, prevented by the Special Air Service (SAS) in Operation Flavius.
 In 2009 Professor Christopher Andrew was given access to MI5's records, to prepare a book for the centenary of the organisation.
 The book contains a surveillance photo of O'Hanlon taken in Gibraltar in 1988, prior to the shootings of three other IRA members by the SAS.
 It contains a map of her movements.
 The files indicate that she noticed she was under surveillance in Spain and returned to Ireland.